nf-core/references-assets/docs/VCFs.md

 - assets/igenomes/Rattus_norvegicus/Ensembl/Rnor_6.0.yml
 - assets/igenomes/Sus_scrofa/Ensembl/Sscrofa10.2.yml

-Currently VCFs are only stored in these assets as a single vcf entry for the same genome key.
+Before [#5](https://github.com/nf-core/references-assets/pull/5), VCFs were only stored in these assets as a single vcf entry for the same genome key, but as a separate instance for each genome key.

-My idea, listing all the VCFs and categorize them into group, that are ready to use for the pipelines.
+The idea, listing all the VCFs and categorize them into group under the same genome key, that are ready to use for the pipelines.

-## VCF files
+### VCF files

-I'm categorizing the vcf files into the following groups:
+The following vcf files are categorized into the following groups:

-### dbsnp
+#### dbsnp

 s3://ngi-igenomes/igenomes/Homo_sapiens/GATK/GRCh37/Annotation/GATKBundle/dbsnp_138.b37.vcf.gz
 s3://ngi-igenomes/igenomes/Homo_sapiens/GATK/GRCh38/Annotation/GATKBundle/beta/Homo_sapiens_assembly38.dbsnp.vcf.gz